Robust Optimal Designs when Missing Data Happen at Random: Introduction

-Motivated by the work in Lee, etc. (2018), in this paper, we will study the construction of optimal designs that are robust in that we allow imprecision in the specification of the response.
-The development of robust designs when missing data might occur has aroused attention.
-Imhof, etc. (2002) discussed the construction of optimal designs when the response probability function belongs to a known set of plausible functions.
-Imhof, Song, and Wong (2004) investigated the sensitivity of their optimal designs to nominal values assigned to the parameters in the model.
+Motivated by the work in \cite{LBM2018}, in this paper, we will study the construction of optimal designs that are robust in that we allow imprecision in the specification of the response.
+The development of robust designs when missing data might occur has aroused attention. \cite{ISW2002} discussed the construction of optimal designs when the response probability function belongs to a known set of plausible functions. \cite{ISW2004} investigated the sensitivity of their optimal designs to nominal values assigned to the parameters in the model.
 In our framework, the experimenter assumes - perhaps erroneously - that the mean conditional response is given by a known function of unknown parameters and known regressors.
-We will propose robust optimal designs that are robust to the potential model misspecification.
+We will propose optimal designs that are robust to the potential model misspecification.